Asylum seekers not reporting to Home Office ‘will be found’, vows minister

 There is a “joint commitment to protect the common travel area from abuse”, he added.

-He added that he was “comfortable” with the Irish Government’s proposed legislation, which he said was resetting the legal position after the Irish High Court ruled that the UK was no longer a safe country.
+He added that he is “comfortable” with the Irish Government’s proposed legislation, which he said is resetting the legal position after the Irish High Court ruled that the UK is no longer a safe country.

 Mr Martin highlighted the need for international action to curb irregular migration.